 Sign up to get our monthly updates delivered straight to your inbox:

-Author: David Mott/Thursday, April 6, 2017/Categories: Feature, Building and refurbishment, Ferry news
+Author: David Mott/06 April 2017/Categories: Feature, Building and refurbishment, Ferry news

 Despite the general economic uncertainty resulting from the UK’s vote to leave the European Union, major operators in Europe’s ferry market are continuing to invest in expensive new ships.
 Similarly, although Turkey has a growing involvement in the current Middle East crisis and had an alleged political coup in July 2016, shipyards like Cemre and Sefine continue to win work from Northern Europe.

 At the end of 2016, French operator Brittany Ferries ordered a 1,700-passenger, LNG-powered vessel from the Flensburger yard in Germany.
 The vessel will operate between Portsmouth, UK and Caen, France and most passengers are expected to be British.

 Brittany Ferries’ newbuild is part of the company’s environmental initiative, which was first launched with STX France a couple of years ago.
 Although no new ship came from this initial agreement, it did result in a £65 million (US$81.3 million) investment in fuel-purifying scrubbers that were fitted on six of the operator’s 10 ferries at several different shipyards.

 “Despite Brexit, we remain confident in our ability to grow our route network,” says Christophe Mathieu, Brittany Ferries’ chief executive, refusing to confirm the value of the new ship until the deal has been confirmed later in spring 2017.